averagewagon/data-tamers/README.md

 - How many features (columns) are in the data?
   - 40
 - What questions (from above) can be answered using the data in this dataset?
-  - Again, all of the questions above can be answered using this dataset in conjunction with those from other years.
+  - Again, the first three questions above can be answered using this dataset in conjunction with those from other years.
 This particular dataset allows us to see what U.S. education spending looked like in the recent range of the last 30 years, and the beginnings of education under Betsy DeVoss in the Trump administration.
 Additionally, this data may add context to the January 11 teacher protest of this year, protesting the debt of Detroit Public Schools.
 With data on the value of the dollar, we can also see how this spending in 2016 relates to that of other years, and how changes compare to inflation.

 ## elsec97.xls
 - Where did you download the data (e.g., a web URL)?